World Darts Championship: Beau Greaves beaten in final-set thriller by Daryl Gurney to suffer first-round exit at Alexandra Palace

 O'Connor on statement win: I'm ready for Van Gerwen!

-O'Connor's 'Zombie' walk-on received a huge reaction from the Alexandra Palace crowd and he got them on their feet again with a stunning 167 checkout in the opening leg, before surviving Kciuk missing a set dart on the bullseye to take the opening set in a final-leg decider.

-The Irishman raced through the next two sets in consecutive legs to complete an emphatic victory, where he fired seven 180s, to set up a second-round clash with Michael van Gerwen.
+The Irishman produced a stunning 167 checkout in the opening leg, before surviving Kciuk missing a set dart on the bullseye to take the opening set in a final-leg decider.
+He then raced through the next two sets in consecutive legs to complete an emphatic victory.

-"I feel like I've got more to give," O'Connor told Sky Sports.
+"I feel like I've got more to give," O'Connor, who made seven 180s, told Sky Sports.
 "I'm very happy with how my doubles went but I know my scoring can go a little bit better, but at the same time I'm very happy with my performance.

 "The next game is going to be very, very hard and I know I'm going to have to play at least like that, if not better - I can't have those slack darts.
 No matter who I'm playing on this stage, it's one of the best players in the world, so bring it on - I'm ready for them!"